CESNET/metacentrum-user-docs/docs/software/sw-list/autodock-vina.md

 **How do I define the search space?**

-Vina uses a grid which is defined by its center and number of points in each dimension.
+Vina uses a grid which is defined by its centre and number of points in each dimension.
 The grid spacing is always set to 1A and its purpose is just to inform Vina about the size of the search space; it has nothing to do with the accuracy of the computation.

 **How do I run a calculation?**